AmyLloyd/wait-there/README.md

 5. Open your web browser and navigate to the local development URL to access the application.

 You now have the development environment set up and the application running locally.
-You can make changes to the code and see the updates in real-time as you save the files.
+You can make changes to the code and see the updates in real-time as you save the files. -->

 ## Usage

-Include instructions and examples on how to use the application.
-You can also add screenshots to enhance the user's understanding.
-To add a screenshot, create an `assets/images` folder in your repository and upload the screenshot there.
-Then, use the following syntax to include it in your README:

 On the homepage, the user is able to login to their account.
 ![Wait There homepage](/public/images/homepage.png)